MdAbedin/slack-emoji-enlarger/README.md

 - You might have to soft refresh (`Ctrl + R` or `Cmd + R`) Slack in order for gif tiles to sync
 - Large or rapid usages might run into rate limiting from Slack.
 You can re-run your command after waiting for a bit in order to retry all uploads
 - Large gif enlargements may cause lag or crashes in Slack
 - Some gifs may be too large in file size even after the lossy compression from this tool.
-You can try increasing GIF_COMPRESSION and re-running your command to retry all uploads with increased compression
+You can try increasing the gif compression by retrying with `--gif_compression X`, where `X` is a number bigger than 30, at the end of your command to retry all uploads with increased compression.
+200 is heavy compression

 ## Planned Features
 - Auto-retry uploads that fail due to rate limiting